agrison/go-commons-lang/README.md

 ## Author

-[Alexandre Grison](https://github.com/agrison) and obviously contributors to the original Apache Commons Lang.
+[Alexandre Grison](https://github.com/agrison) and obviously all the contributors of the original Apache Commons Lang.